 which provides assistance in the preparation and examination of the work programme, the budget and other financial matters.
 The Committee meets once a year.

 India - UNIDO:

-India contributes to the regular budget of UNIDO, which currently amounts to Euros 0.5 million annually from Non-Plan provision.
-In addition, India also makes a voluntary
+UNIDO.
+India contributes to the regular budget of UNIDO, which currently amounts Euros 0.8 million (Rs.
+6.8 crore) annually.
+In addition, India also makes an annual

 UNIDO Regional Office in India